-Speaking the same, easily recognizable design language that we have already seen last year when the German brand introduced its “professional” Limes Endurance Neptun 2 1000m (ref.
-U8777-LA3.1) diver, the new Limes Endurance Leviathan automatic diving watch comes in a slightly larger body, but features a more “civil” -more casual, if you like- appearance thanks to the new bezel that, while being clearly less ahem technocratic, is still quite ergonomic thanks to its prominent notches providing easy grip, as well as the familiar Rolex-style diving scale that makes it easier to use the watch as rudimentary timer not only deep under water, but also doing more mundane tasks, like cooking eggs and this sort of things.
+Speaking the same easily recognizable design language that we have already seen last year when the German brand introduced its “professional” Endurance Neptun 2 1000m (ref.
+U8777-LA3.1) diver, the 2012 Limes Endurance Leviathan automatic diver comes in a slightly larger body, but features a more “civil” -more casual, if you like- appearance thanks to the new bezel that, while being less ahem technocratic, is still ergonomic thanks to its prominent notches providing easy grip, as well as the familiar Rolex-style diving scale that makes it easier to use the watch as rudimentary timer not only deep underwater, but also doing more mundane tasks, like cooking eggs and this sort of things.

 Despite being noticeably less “pro” in its appearance, the new watch still offers a more than adequate water resistance rating of 300 meters, which makes it a suitable diving companion for the majority of scuba diving enthusiasts.

-Crafted from stainless steel, the body of the watch lacks any superfluous decoration and offers you a set of angular, machine-brushed surfaces that somehow remind of the deadly, heavyweight beauty of the Tiger tank.
+Crafted from stainless steel, the body lacks any superfluous decoration and offers you a set of angular, machine-brushed surfaces that somehow remind of the deadly, heavyweight beauty of the Tiger tank.

 The caliber offers the same level of functionality, runs for pretty much the same 38-40 hours after being fully wound and is already well-known among servicemen all over the world, so I don’t think that this is a big deal.

 Compared to the aforementioned Neptun 2, the new Leviathan features the same basic styling of the dial, but now sports noticeably shorter hour markers and has the original pointy-shaped hands replaced with stubby ones.
 Somewhat surprisingly, the combination resulted in not only more laconic but also more elegant design making the watch look more expensive than it is.